 Category

-Introduction: Traditional Breakfast Options in Denmark
+Introduction: Exploring Street Food in Denmark

 Denmark has a rich culinary history, with meat playing a significant role in traditional dishes.
 Some popular meat dishes in Denmark include frikadeller (meatballs), flæskesteg (roast pork), hakkebøf (minced beef patties), and stegt flæsk med persillesovs (fried pork belly with parsley sauce).
 These dishes are often served with potatoes and vegetables, and are enjoyed by locals and tourists alike.